CS272-F25/p15/README.md

 - `compare-cars.html` — Compare cars you found on the inventory page.
 - `our-locations.html` — Addresses and information about dealership locations.
 - `schedule-test-drive.html` — Form to schedule a test drive.
+- `contact.html` — Simple page with a fake contact form.
+- `about.html` — An about us page with info on the dealership.